 Additional monitoring samples can be collected at the discretion of program staff.
 Although the monitoring outlined in this plan should be adequate to generate the data needed to meet the objectives, the program may decide that additional sampling is necessary around other sensitive areas.
 Examples might include sites where there have been issues in previous years, sites that are highly visible to the public or are politically sensitive, or sites where environmental monitoring might help prevent future conflicts.
-A more thorough monitoring plan involving any of these cases can be developed by Environmental Compliance in Riverdale if requested.
+Guidance involving any of these cases can be obtained by Environmental Compliance in Riverdale.